nivreddy14/accessibility-assessment/README.md

 - `html` - Returns an HTML report
 - `csv`  - Returns the report in CSV format
 - `bundle` - Returns a zipped file which contains all the captured pages, and the HTML report

+Guidance on how to understand the generated HTML report can be found [here](docs/READING-THE-REPORT.md).

 #### GET api/app/reset
 An endpoint to reset the app by removing the captured pages and any previously generated reports.
 Used in